 MEdSim Magazine aims to promote the best education and training practices for the next generation of healthcare professionals.

 MEdSim Magazine is written by professionals in medicine, simulation and training who are recognised leaders with many years of experience.
 MEdSim addresses the needs of medical practitioners, educators and academics around the world.
 MEdSim features innovations in healthcare education including the latest simulations developed to train different medical professionals at various stages of their education, as well as curriculum advancements to develop the knowledge and skills needed to ensure patient safety and reduce healthcare cost.

-Issue 1 of MEdSim magazine is now available in digital format.
-To view, click on the magazine cover below.
+Issue 2 of MEdSim magazine is now available in digital format.
+To read it simply click on the magazine cover below.

 Click here to order a subscription to the online version

 A digital subscription is US$20 for 1 year, $30 for 2 years or $35 for 3 years